 The success of your personal injury claim involving an animal attack or dog bite relies on essential facts that you or your loved one did not:

 Dog bites or animal attacks can cause serious injuries – physically, emotionally and financially.
 Find out if you have the right to claim for compensation.
 Seek the help of the leading Ohio personal injury attorney Jami S. Oliver for your legal options.
-Call now at (614) 220-9100 to schedule a consultation.
+Call 614-220-9100 to schedule an appointment.